Pediatric critical care medicine fellowship

 • Didactic research series for all Helen DeVos Children’s Hospital fellows

-• Simulations both in the hospital and in the state-of-art simulation space
+• Simulations both in-situ and in the state-of-art simulation space

 • Workshops: mechanical ventilation, advanced airway skills, PFCCS